Skip to main content

 MoU on Trade Facilitation

-The Australian Border Force, the Infocomm Media Development Authority and Singapore Customs will establish a cooperative relationship to develop compatible paperless trading systems for goods traded between Australia and Singapore.
+The Australian Border Force, the Infocomm Media Development Authority and Singapore Customs agreed to increase collaboration on cross-border trade facilitation between Australia and Singapore.

 MoU on Cooperation for Electronic Invoicing